xarvh/legendary-tango-curriculum/WIPS.md

 + Make the partner feel the music through your bodies

-+ Do not rush to show off: when we feel that need, it's a signal that are doing something wrong
++ Do not rush to show off: when we feel that need, it's a signal that are doing something wrong (followers: be aware of how ou feel when you are waiting)
 + Bring back the attention on the partner's body

 + Tragedy and catharsis in tango